Who doesn’t love a great chicken cutlet recipe? Crunchy, breaded outside nicely browned and maybe even sizzling and inside, juicy chicken.

 Chicken Cutlets vs Chicken Parmesan

-To top, I used a roast tomato and garlic confit seasoned with basil and olive oil and balsamic reduction.
-I serve mine over a bed of arugula, an idea I borrowed off of a famous underground (literally) Italian joint in Atlantic City called Chef Vola’s and their Chicken Milanese.
+To top mine, I use a roasted tomato and garlic confit seasoned with basil, olive oil, and balsamic reduction.
+I like mine over a bed of peppery arugula.
+I borrowed from a famous Italian joint in Atlantic City called, Chef Vola’s.
+Order their Chicken Milanese and you will see what I mean.

 How To Make Chicken Cutlets